In veterinary medicine, custom splints and braces are becoming standard practice. Why is it important to provide custom supports for dogs?

 - Decreases the chance that the brace slips or twists

-- Decreases the incidence of abrasions and pressure sores from an ill-fitting brace
+- Decreases rubbing and pressure sores that can occur from a poorly-fitting brace

 There are three basic choices when is comes to custom braces: